Florian325/Django-React/readme.md

 ## Intoduction

-This is a Django project combining the major features of both frameworks/libraries
+This is a Django project combining the major features of both frameworks/libraries.
+Please let me know your thoughts in Discussuions on it :)
+Contributions and Suggestions are also welcome.

 ## Setup